KeyLearnings.ai · All Key Learnings

 Half and half.

-If you've read my Key Learning called "Buckets," you know that breaking problems down into bite-sized pieces is something of a superpower of mine.
+If you've read my Key Learning called "Buckets," you know that breaking problems down into simple bite-sized pieces is something that is a very powerful skill.
 Most people get lost in the complication of things.
-But at the end of the day, business is all about creating the greatest possible value — and then monetizing it.
+But the best leaders are able to break problems down into simple buckets to bring clarity to the issue.
+In this example, business is all about creating the greatest possible value — and then monetizing it.
 That's it.
 Two buckets.

-One more thing that experience taught me: none of it happens if a stranger on a plane doesn't ask a question, and a busy CEO doesn't make time for two guys from New Jersey.
+One more thing that experience taught me: none of it happens if I didn't engage with a stranger on a plane, and a busy CEO doesn't make time for two guys from New Jersey.
 The most impressive people I've met are generous with their time and curious about yours.
 That's not a coincidence.